Harry Potter TV Show: What We Know About The Upcoming HBO Original Series

 The Harry Potter TV Show Will Be A ‘Faithful’ Adaptation Of J.K.
 Rowling’s Book Series

 Though the Harry Potter movies did a tremendous job of bringing J.K.
 Rowling’s books to life on the big screen, there was a lot that was left out in the adaptations, most likely due to the length of the later novels.
 Well, that hopefully won't be a problem with the Harry Potter series as the TV format allows for a “faithful adaptation” of the source material, as Warner Bros.
 Discovery has announced.
-Following the big announcement, Rowling had this to say about the massive project:
+Following the big announcement, Rowling, who serves as an executive producer, had this to say about the massive project:

-Max’s commitment to preserving the integrity of my books is important to me, and I'm looking forward to being part of this new adaptation which will allow for a degree of depth and detail only afforded by a long form television series.
+[HBO] Max’s commitment to preserving the integrity of my books is important to me, and I'm looking forward to being part of this new adaptation, which will allow for a degree of depth and detail only afforded by a long-form television series.

-Max has also announced that the new show will be “authentic to the original books” and will bring the popular property to new audiences around the world, as Casey Bloys, Chairman and CEO, HBO & HBO Max Content put it:
+The streamer has also announced that the new show will be “authentic to the original books” and will bring the popular property to new audiences around the world, as Casey Bloys, Chairman and CEO, HBO & HBO Max Content, put it:

-But this doesn’t mean that the eight Harry Potter movies will be yesterday’s news, as Warner Bros. holds the films “at the core of the franchise.”
+This doesn’t mean that the eight Harry Potter movies will be yesterday’s news, as Warner Bros. holds the films “at the core of the franchise.”
+However, we still don’t know what that means, as no new movies have been announced.

 In June 2024, THR reported that Succession’s Francesca Gardiner had been announced as the series’ showrunner.
 But Gardiner won’t be alone with the daunting task of turning seven iconic novels into a TV series, as Mark Mylod will also be working on the creative team and directing multiple episodes, though an exact number has not yet been determined.
 Mylod, who previously directed an episode of Game of Thrones, most recently helmed a powerful episode of The Last of Us Season 2, which could be a taste of what’s to come for some of the more intense and heartbreaking moments in the Harry Potter franchise.